lemonjesus/lemonjesus/README.md

 ### Hello!
 I'm Tucker - a software engineer with too many hobbies. 🙂

 I'm a Ruby developer with a focus on backend development writing high-throughput, low-latency services.
 I've worked at Groupon working on and later owning the Users Service (the zero-downtime service handling user auth).
-Now, I work at Notion (the IoT company, not the note-taking app) on the backend team working on the cloud services that power our home sensors.
+I also worked at Notion (not the note taking one) on the backend team working on real time IoT Data Ingestion from their home sensors.
+Now I work at AppFolio doing full stack development in React and Rails.

 Since my professional work is mostly high-level development, I find my personal projects often gravitate to lower-level development.
 I occasionally make [YouTube videos](https://www.youtube.com/channel/UCt-Nse6C6xitV_rdcbliKKg/) about the projects if they're large or interesting enough.
 Some noteworthy projects I've been working on: